 Step 3) Follow the download instructions available on that page.

-This app provides seamless access to full-text journal articles purchased by Queen’s.
-It provides a single place to discover new research, read topic reviews and search PubMed.
+Seamless access to full-text journal articles purchased by Queen’s.
+Provides a single place to discover new research, read topic reviews and search PubMed.

 Step 1) Download the app from the Apple or Google Play app store (or go to : http://qxmd.com/read). **Note: do this while on campus.